 The Teamup Solution

 - One master calendar is set up for each regional operation.
 The scheduling managers get at least the full modify permission, if not the administrator rights, to the master calendar in his region.

 - Within each master calendar, a color-coded sub-calendar is added for each contractor.
-For contractors who work in multiple regions, he is given one sub-calendar for his primary region, plus sub-calendars added as iCalenndar feeds of his schedules from the other regions and nested in a folder under his name.
-This way all his schedules from all regions where he works are aggregated into one view.
+Contractors who work in multiple regions are given one sub-calendar for their primary region, plus sub-calendars added as iCalendar feeds of schedules from the other regions.
+All these sub-calendars and iCalendar feeds are nested in a folder under the contractor’s name.
+This way all schedules from all relevant regions are aggregated into one view.
 Using the same color for the same person who works in multiple regions gives the scheduling manager a quick view of that person’s availability.

-- Contractor A works only in Florida and is given a customized calendar link to access his calendar with the modify-from-same-link permission so that he can add items such as planned holidays to the calendar directly.
-He has the read-only access to the jobs scheduled for him by the scheduling manager.
+His calendar access includes his sub-calendar with modify-from-same-link permission so that he can add items such as planned holidays to the calendar directly.
+He has read-only access to the jobs scheduled for him by the scheduling manager.

 No time zone confusion!

-For Contractor C who works for both Florida and New York, the communication burden to keep his managers informed of his availability due to jobs in the other location is now completed off.
-So are the managers.
+For Contractor C who works for both Florida and New York, the communication burden to keep his managers informed of his availability due to jobs in the other location is now completed, automatically.
+He is relieved, and so are the managers.
 Whenever anyone of them makes changes on their calendar, the information becomes visible to the others automatically.
 Everyone is now better informed!